annapoliswu/chemSims/egdd.md

 ## Core Gameplay Mechanics (Detailed)

 - Take up water
-    - Details: Use mouse in some way to pour/get water into glassware.
-Graphically this might be a bit tricky if the glassware not uniform shape.
+    - Details: Use mouse in some way to get water into glassware.
+Actions for taking up the water for pipettes vs for other glassware would have to be different.
+Graphically  might be a bit tricky if the glassware not uniform shape.
 - Weigh and determine volume
     - Details: Scale gives back a number once you put water in the glass on it
     - How it works: Scale readings can correspond to lines on the glass readings easily - or could be fixed with some randomness.